-The function is based on a thermal replica which represents the protected object's or cable's thermal loading in relation to the current going through the object.
-The thermal replica includes the calculated thermal capacity that the "memory" uses; it is an integral function which tells this function apart from a normal overcurrent function and its operating principle for overload protection applications.
+The function is based on a thermal replica which represents the protected object's thermal loading in relation to the effective current in the object.
+The thermal replica includes the calculated thermal capacity that the "memory" uses; it is an integral function which tells apart this function from a normal overcurrent function and its operating principle for overload protection applications.

-The thermal image for the function is calculated according to the equation described below:
+In heating and cooling situations the thermal image for this function is calculated according to the two equations described below: